Toyota Corolla hybrid boot space & seating

 In This Review

-- 1VerdictThe stylish and efficient Toyota Corolla hybrid is an appealing family-hatchback choice, and a big improvement on the old Auris
+- 1VerdictThe stylish and efficient Toyota Corolla hybrid is an appealing family hatchback choice, as well as being enjoyable to drive

 - 2MPG & CO2 emissionsAlthough not a match for its plug-in hybrid rivals, the Toyota Corolla's MPG and CO2 figures are competitive

-- 5Interior & comfortInterior quality, comfort and design have been improved greatly over the old Auris, but the Corolla hybrid is still functional above all else inside
+- 5Interior, dashboard & comfortInterior quality, comfort and design have been improved greatly over the old Auris, but the Corolla hybrid is still functional above all else inside

-- 6Practicality & boot space - currently readingThe Toyota Corolla hybrid is reasonably spacious inside and has a good-sized boot, but it's not a class leader in this respect
+- 6Boot space, seating & practicality - currently readingThe Toyota Corolla hybrid is reasonably spacious inside and has a good-sized boot, but it's not a class leader in this respect